JCoder117/Networking/README.md

 <h2>Description</h2>

 Utilized Cisco Packet Tracer to create simple and complex networks.
-This would include devices, switches, routers and firewalls while utilizing the CLI (command line interface).
+This would include devices, switches, routers and firewalls while utilizing the CLI (command line interface) and Command Prompt.
 Implementing default gateways, DHCP, vlans, static configurations and other protocls.

 <br />